jrossmanjr/zerocar/README.md

 I use this as a portable server for the kids' iPads while in the car or flying on trips.

 - Raspberry Pi Setup:
-    - This was built for the Raspberry Pi Zero / Zero W
+    - This was built for the Raspberry Pi Zero W

     - "Burn" the Raspbian image of your choice to the SD card with another computer
         - Try Etcher by resin.io -- https://www.balena.io/etcher/